PhillipPapastefanou/QPy/README.md

 #### python environment
 After installation of anaconda a new python environment *QPy* should be created and all required python libraries should be installed.
-We can do via the following commands:
+We can do that via the following commands:

 ```
 conda create --name QPy python=3.9